 Companies in the UK falling under the Science Based Target initiative’s (SBTi) FLAG-designated sectors or with over 20% FLAG-related emissions are required to set FLAG targets.
 They must establish a baseline year, account for land-based emissions and removals separately, and trace primary commodity emissions in processed products.

 Terrascope assists companies in meeting these requirements by identifying land-intensive activities, verifying FLAG-related emission thresholds, and meticulously accounting for land-based emissions and removals.
 Additionally, Terrascope accurately maps raw commodities in processed products and guides companies in selecting appropriate pathways for setting FLAG targets.
 Adopt FLAG Guidance and Terrascope's expertise to drive your company towards a sustainable and responsible future.

 Agricultural Emissions Hotspots

+Per the Sixth Carbon Budget report, agriculture emissions accounted to 10% of the UK’s greenhouse gas emissions, i.e., 54.6 million tonnes of carbon dioxide equivalent (MtCO2e).
 The food and beverage sector is responsible for 34% of global GHG emissions across its value chain.
 While agriculture and land use change are primary contributors, a significant proportion comes from trading and retail businesses in the food and beverage industry.
-Achieving decarbonisation poses unique challenges, given the sector's decentralisation and the need to balance climate goals with biodiversity, food security, and the well-being of farmers and communities.
+The process to decarbonise the agriculture value chain in the UK poses unique challenges, given the sector's decentralisation and the need to balance climate goals with biodiversity, food security, and the well-being of farmers and communities.